ActiveCampaign/postmark-wordpress/readme.txt

 = Does this cost me money? =

-The ActiveCampaign Postmark service (and this plugin) are free to get started.
+The Postmark service (and this plugin) are free to get started.
 You can sign up at https://postmarkapp.com/.
-When you need to process more email, ActiveCampaign Postmark offers monthly plans to fit your needs.
+When you need to process more email, Postmark offers monthly plans to fit your needs.

 = My emails are still not sending, or they are going to spam!
 HELP!? =